Egypt Group Tours vs Private Tours: Which Is Right for You?

 What drives the price difference?

 Group tours keep costs down by splitting fixed expenses — the private vehicle, the guide’s time, and hotel block rates — across 10 to 20 travelers.
-A private tour concentrates every one of those costs on you alone (or your travel party), which is why the price gap can reach 50–100% for equivalent itineraries.
+A private tour puts all those costs on you alone (or your travel party), which is why the price gap can reach 50–100% for equivalent itineraries.

 That said, the per-person math changes with group size.
 A family of four on a private tour often pays only slightly more than the same family on a group tour — and gains full schedule control, flexible meal times, and undivided guide attention in return.